icoretech/rack-strip-cookies/README.md

 - **Defective Third-Party Libraries**: If a third-party library in your application is defective and throws an exception when cookies are present in a request (e.g., an authentication engine), this gem can be helpful.
 - **Disable Session Cookies**: Provides a simple solution if you need to disable session cookies in your framework.
-- **Selective Cookie Management**: Allows you to selectively disable cookies on specific paths, which can be configured when integrating the middleware.
+- **Selective Cookie Management**: Allows you to selectively disable cookies on specific paths or patterns, which can be configured when integrating the middleware.

 ## Usage Examples